- First steps: research question and literature review

 - Zotero or Mendeley: which one is best? (video)

-- Click above for more information on additional Research Workshops, information on the Joint Programme, Graduate Commons Study Space, and more!
+- Click relevant links below for more information on additional Research Workshops, information on the Joint Programme, Graduate Commons Study Space, and more.
+Note: some services are limited or cancelled due to Covid-19 pandemic.

 - Services for graduate students from the Laurier Library